maddisondesigns/Quark/readme.txt

 == Description ==

 Quark is your basic building block for creating beautiful, responsive custom themes.
 It's not a convoluted or confusing framework that's hard to learn or even harder to modify.
 It's a simple and elegant starter theme built on HTML5 & CSS3.
 It's based on the Underscores (_s) and TwentyTwelve themes, so that means not only is it flexible, it's extremely easy to customise.
-There's no need to make a child theme (unless you really want to), just dig in to the code & use it to give yourself a kickstart in creating your next awesome theme.

 If you do decide to use a child theme with Quark, there's no need to use CSS @import or even enqueue the parent stylesheet.
 Quark will automatically enqueue the parent stylesheet for you.
 How nice is that!